 Loans received.
-On 20 December 2019, the Group has received a loan from Uniper SE in the amount of RUB 2,500,000 thousand with an interest rate of 7.4% due on 31 March 2020.
-On 31 March 2020, the loan was fully repaid in the amount of RUB 2,500,000 thousand.
+On 20 December 2019, the Group has received a loan from Uniper SE amounted to RUB 2,500,000 thousand with an interest rate of 7.4% due on 31 March 2020.
+On 31 March 2020, the loan was fully repaid amounted to RUB 2,500,000 thousand.
 The amount of accrued interest for the period from 1 January 2020 until 31 March 2020 amounted to RUB 46,250 thousand (for the period from 20 December 2019 until 31 December 2019 amounted to RUB 5,653 thousand).

 Loan facility.
-On 23 June 2020, the Group has received a Facility from Uniper SE in the amount of RUB 10,000,000 thousand validity period of 5 years.
+On 23 June 2020, the Group has received a Facility from Uniper SE that amounted to RUB 10,000,000 thousand validity period of 5 years.
 The Interest Rate on each Loan for each Interest Period will be calculated on Quotation Day and based on the formula agreed in the contract.
 The formula includes the term of the loan and the MOSPRIME rate set on the day of quotation for the corresponding interest period.
 By agreement of the parties, the interest rate may be increased or decreased by no more than 0.3% per annum in accordance with the current market conditions on the day of quotation.
-The Facility was not used from the opening date until 31 December 2020.
+The Facility was not used from the opening date until 31 December 2021.